mrahhal/MR.AspNetCore.Pagination/README.md

 Pagination for ASP.NET Core.

-Supports both offset and keyset pagination over `IQueryable` for Entity Framework Core.
+Supports both offset and keyset pagination for Entity Framework Core.

+This package provides an easy to use service that auto reads pagination related params from the query string of the request to paginate EF Core data.

 Keyset pagination support uses [MR.EntityFrameworkCore.KeysetPagination](https://github.com/mrahhal/MR.EntityFrameworkCore.KeysetPagination).

 ## Offset vs Keyset

-Keyset pagination (also known as cursor/seek pagination) is much more efficient and has stable performance over large sizes of data, but it's harder to work with than offset pagination.
+Keyset pagination (also known as cursor/seek pagination) is much more efficient and has stable performance over large amounts of data, but it's harder to work with than offset pagination.

 |                        | Offset                                                        | Keyset                                              |
 | ---------------------- | ------------------------------------------------------------- | --------------------------------------------------- |